Obituary: Wallace Lee Bowling

 As per his request, there will be no visitation, funeral service or memorial service.
-A simple graveside service will be held at Woodlawn Memorial Cemetery in Durham, North Carolina at the families convenience.
+A simple graveside service will be held at Woodlawn Memorial Cemetery in Durham, N.C. at the family’s convenience.

 To leave your memories or condolences please visit http://www.jonesrichandbarnes.com.